senzing-garage/docker-compose-demo/README.md

    1. `--profile`

       The [--profile] parameter specifies which variation of the docker-compose formation to bring up.
-      Not all formations exist for each docker-compose `.yaml` file.
+      Not all profiles exist for each docker-compose `.yaml` file.

        | Profile  | Description                                     |
        |----------|-------------------------------------------------|
        | new      | New formation with empty Senzing datastore.     |
        | resume   | Resume a prior docker-compose formation.        |
        | truthset | New formation with Senzing TruthSets installed. |

+       For more information, see [Profiles].

    1. `--file`